Thank You, Mr. Moto (novel)

-Thank You, Mr. Moto, was originally published in serial form in the Saturday Evening Post from February 8 to March 14, 1936, this novel was first published in book form in 15 May 1936.
+Thank You, Mr. Moto, is a novel of spy fiction by John P. Marquand.
+It was originally published in serial form in the Saturday Evening Post from February 8 to March 14, 1936, and was first published in book form in 15 May 1936.

 It is the second of six Mr. Moto novels and can also be found in the omnibus Mr. Moto's Three Aces published in 1939.

-The Moto novels are spy fiction and adventure novels set in the Orient, which in the 1930s was still considered mysterious and exotic.
+The Moto novels are set in the Orient, which in the 1930s was still considered mysterious and exotic.
 Mr. Moto is an Imperial spy for the Japanese government and often has to deal with people who accidentally get involved in his work.

 Plot summary

 An expatriate American, Tom Nelson, has been living in Beiping (modern day Beijing) for some time and believes that he understands the Oriental mind.
 When he meets Eleanor Joyce he thinks that she is getting involved in matters way over her head when she agrees to meet with Major Jamison Best, a British ex-Army officer who sells stolen Chinese artifacts and art treasures.

 After dinner with Best, Nelson tries to make sense of Best’s cryptic conversation concerning a Chinese bandit chief named Wu Lo Feng and the possibility of trouble brewing in the city.
 On leaving dinner, he runs into Joyce whom he tries to persuade to not get involved in any scheme Best has going.
 She doesn’t listen to him but later he finds her wandering around outside of Best’s house, distraught.

 The next day Major Best is found dead, killed by a bolt from a Chinese crossbow.
 Mr. Moto is investigating the murder and he tells Nelson not to get involved.
 Nelson doesn’t listen to him and goes to warn Joyce since she was the last to see Best alive.
 Nelson soon discovers that Moto has made Best’s murder seem like a suicide.

 When he returns home someone tries to kill Nelson with a Chinese crossbow.
 Moto arrives and Nelson thinks he is the murderer.
 Cool and calm despite having a gun pointed at him, Moto once again warns Nelson not to interfere and offers him a chance to escape Peking on the next steamer.
 When Moto leaves, Nelson discovers that Wu Lo Feng is there ready to kill him.